 - OU Campus will send an email notification to the approver letting them know you have sent them something.
 This email can include a custom message from you.

-Interactive images, where the user can move around in the image to view the scene from every angle.
-360 photos are becoming more widespread and easier to create.
-Now you can embed them on your OU Campus CMS website in the upper page image or within the body content.
-Continue reading
+Interactive images, where the user can move around in the image to view the scene from every angle, 360 photos are becoming more widespread and easier to create.
+You can embed them on your OU Campus CMS website in the upper page image or within the body content.